kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

 This lets you pass in the chocoholic mode, with a default value of `false` so the existing call from `viewDidLoad()` remains unaffected.

-Next, insert a `filter` before the existing `map` of the sticker names array, replacing the whole function body with this code:
+Next, replace the whole function body with this code:

 ```swift
 stickers = stickerNames.filter( { name in